bhk/rio/doc/concepts.md

    * `x_0` and `x_1` as `x₀` and `x₁`.

   Awareness of this tooling capability can inform language design.
-For example, specifying operators as Unicode symbols is not necessary when the visual benefits can be achieved simply by rendering ASCII punctuation sequences in the desired manner.
+For example, specifying operators with an extended character set is not necessary when the visual benefits can be achieved simply by rendering ASCII punctuation sequences in the desired manner.

-- Display keywords and variable names in a variable-width font.
-This directly enhances the readability of the names, and further improves readability by reducing the need for line breaking.

 - Display large number literals with a [thin space]( https://en.wikipedia.org/wiki/Thin_space) separating digit groups.
 This